louiswilbrink/learning-rust/rust-notes.md

 - **Constants** are upper-case & snake-case by convention.
 - **Tuple** and **Arrays** have fixed length.
 - Rust encourages you in favor of **immutibility** but gives you tools to opt out of that when necessary.
-- **Variables** are immutable by default.
-- **Variables** are snake-case by convention.
-- **Variables** are declared using the `let` keyword.
+- **Variables** are immutable by default, and declared using the `let` keyword.
-- Rust avoids bugs that result from changing the value of a variable when certain parts of the code assume that variable's value *never changes*.
+- Rust avoids mutation bugs by making variables immutable by default *or* explicitly conveying intent for mutation using the `mut` keyword.
 - The `mut` keyword makes a variable mutable, but maintains the *same type*.
 - the `mut` keyword aids the programmer by *conveying intent* to change the variable's value in other parts of the code.
 - **Shadowing** lets you *temporarily* reuse the same variable name and assign a new value *and type*.
-- **Shadowing** is achieved when you use the `let` keyword again ahead of a variable that was previously declared.
+- **Shadowing** is achieved when you use the `let` keyword *again* ahead of a variable that was previously declared.
-- **Shadowing** is often used  when you want to convert a value from one type to another type.
+- **Shadowing** is often used  when you want to convert a value from one type to another type without coming up with a new variable name.
 - **Shadowing** ends either when the variable itself is shadowed *again* or when the scope ends.
 - The difference between `mut` and **shadowing** is that shadowing allows you to assign a *different type* to the variable.
 - Calling a function with `!` appended on the end calls a Rust **macro** instead of a function.